MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/mixed-mode-plan.md

 The granularity of the supply policies that are used in master scheduling depends on the storage dimensions that are enabled as coverage dimensions.
 To enable master scheduling to control the replenishment and supply of different types of locations (for example, by separating the production floor for different production units, or by separating different types of material and finished goods warehouses), we recommend that you enable Site and Warehouse as coverage dimensions.
 Alternatively, Warehouse can be omitted as a coverage dimension.
 In that case, when you use advanced warehouse management, all movements inside a warehouse are controlled by warehouse work, whereas all movements across warehouses can be controlled by withdrawal kanbans.

 ## Supply policies
-Finance and Operations mixed mode planning controls how a product is supplied and, based on the supply, how derived requirements (consumption of items from a bill of materials \[BOM\]) are issued.
+Mixed mode planning controls how a product is supplied and, based on the supply, how derived requirements (consumption of items from a bill of materials \[BOM\]) are issued.
 Based on the order type, the system automatically sources materials to match the requirements.

 Supply policies can be defined at the product level or at any granularity that supports your requirements.
 You define the granularity of supply policies on the **Default order settings** page.